Unidata/online-python-training/choosing.md

 consequently, this download is over 3GB.
 Anaconda is good if you want to have many packages downloaded and available in one shot; this is especially useful if you know you'll be working offline for awhile.
-Miniconda contains only Python and the dependencies needed to run Conda itself; other packages will be downloaded and installed as requested.
+Miniconda contains only Python and other libraries needed to run Conda itself; other packages will be downloaded and installed as requested.
 For more information, see [here](http://conda.pydata.org/docs/download.html).